Built in 1908, 55 Buckenbah Street, Geurie, was initially the Sarquins General Store.

 Claire is a Lawyer and Farmer, with two young kids.
 Claire and her husband Brendan moved to Geurie in 2011 and established the primary production business, BoothAg.
 Claire’s law firm C.O Booth Law & Advisory has an office in Dubbo.

-Shortly after Eliza stepped out in June 2023, educational training consultant, Libby Wilson stepped into Buckenbah Collective.
-By April 2024, Libby joined Claire as a director of Buckenbah Collective Pty Ltd.
+As Eliza was stepping out, educational training consultant, Libby Wilson and Claire were sharing office space in Dubbo at Chambers262.
+By April 2024, Libby formally became a director of Buckenbah Collective Pty Ltd.

 Libby & Claire are a great complimentary team, each with different skills sets, but focused on a joint vision of creating modern spaces and community benefits, throughout regional New South Wales.